chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/16.png)

-And that's basically the functionality for now.
+This is the functionality for now.

 I'm excited to hear about ideas and useful commands that can be implemented and what you are going to customize out of this set of tools.